2487879325/ADAR/README.md

    ```
 2. **Open and run**
    - Open `ADAR_dataset_demo.ipynb`
-   - Execute cells in order to observe data loading, model training, evaluation results, and visualizations.
+   - Execute cells in sequence to load data, train ADAR-ANFIS or ADAR-SOFENN, evaluate results, and view visualizations.

 ---